Mykrowave/azure-architect-playbook/vm/practice-exercises/readme.md

 4) Create a snapshot of previous VHD
 5) Restore VHD from snapshot
 6) Azure CLI deallocate it newly created VM
+7) In portal, create a Windows machine image vmss through the portal.
+Requirements are:
+  -- Must have 2 instances
+  -- must have health probe
+  -- must have rule for load balancer to point to port 80